- PRESS RELEASE: JFD showcases 42 years of subsea innovation to His Majesty, King Charles III

 There is a huge improvement to diver safety when highly intelligible communications are in place.
 When a supervisor can understand the divers clearly using the unscrambling technology offered on the HeliCom unscrambler range, this eliminates potential miscommunication or misunderstanding, especially when a diver may be trying to communicate an issue.

 The HeliCom Matrix primary function is to provide communications between the chamber occupants and the supervisor however it also offers entertainment and telephone calls.
 This allows a divers family to call from home and speak to them through the matrix system, where the unscrambler function will reverse the effects on their speech caused by the heliox gas mix and allow a normal conversation to take place.

-To view the news clips please use the links below:
+To view the news clip please use the link below: